Becoming a freelance photographer is a great way to turn your passion into your business.

 Browse any photography forum, and the same question keeps popping up: How do I become a freelance photographer with no experience?

-To help you out with this conundrum, here are our top 10 tips to becoming a successful freelance photographer in 2021, even if you’ve never earned money via your photography before.
+To help you out with this conundrum, here are our top 10 tips to becoming a successful freelance photographer in 2022, even if you’ve never made money via your photography before.

 1. Do some market research